JonnyEvans321/SymbolFix/README.md

 <img width="250" height="100" src="https://user-images.githubusercontent.com/22935783/42175493-7e2e495c-7e1d-11e8-9e5d-aa60395f2087.PNG">

 ## Usage
-* To auto-format symbols, simply highlight the cells required, and press the 'Apply to selection' macro.
+* To auto-format symbols, simply highlight the required cells, and press the 'Apply to selection' macro.

 * To check out which symbols are in the SymbolFix library, check out the file 'SymbolLibrary.xlsx'.